Nunzio03/python_DJI_SRT_parser/README.md

 # DJI_SRT_parser
-A simple parser to save the SRT data produced by DJI drones (in this case a DJI mini 3 pro) in CSV and JSON files
+A simple Python parser to save the SRT data produced by DJI drones (in this case a DJI mini 3 pro) in CSV and JSON files

 ## usage
 generic use